 Their daughter Dorinda confirms that Hale, too, had Native American ancestry, but she doesn’t know the nation(s) or tribe(s) in question.
 “I wish I had asked those questions a long time ago,” she lamented late in 2007.
 Her brother Buzzy added, “He had a pretty rough childhood.
 His mother and dad died early.
 He just never talked about his childhood with us.”

-It was Hale’s clutch hitting and home-run power that won him attention – and also a shotgun on July 31, presented by the mayor of Alexandria after a homer early in the game.
+It was Hale’s clutch hitting and home-run power (23 round trippers on the year) that won him attention – and also a shotgun on July 31, presented by the mayor of Alexandria after a homer early in the game.
 After play was resumed, Hale homered each of his next two times at bat.
 Back in early June, when he first broke in, he crashed out home runs on five consecutive days, earning him a degree of national attention.
 Local sportswriters claimed he was bad news for opposing pitchers –and he’d picked up his most enduring nickname.

 This was Class D baseball, but the Chicago Cubs took note of his season – and that of teammate, pitcher Lou Warneke, and purchased both their contracts.